cloud-practice/xen2osp/README.md

 - the instance will be stopped and exported from the xenserver
 - the builder will sync and build the xva-img repo (first time only)
 - then the builder will run virt-v2v against the raw image and upload to glance
+- the image is converted in to a bootable cinder volume
+- a nova instance is booted with the newly created volume

-The playbook is run, supplying an extra argument to specifc the VM to export.
+The playbook is run supplying an extra argument to specifc the VM to export.
+At the end of a run, the IP of the new instance is displayed.
 It is invoked like so:

 ```
-# ansible-playbook -i hosts xen2osp.yaml --extra-vars "vm_name=rhel7xenvm0"
+# ansible-playbook -i hosts xen2cinder2osp.yaml --extra-vars "vm_name=rhel7xenvm0"

 PLAY [all] *********************************************************************